 1: Determine once and for all what healthy eating is

-Healthy eating is something for your child and for you, even if your BMI is in great shape and your heart is working like a bee.
+Healthy eating is something for your kids and for you, even if your BMI is in great shape and your heart is working like a bee.

 Why?
 Because your child learns by watching you.